siyul-park/uniflow/ext/docs/cache_node.md

 - **capacity**: Defines the maximum number of items the cache can hold.
 When the cache exceeds this capacity, the least recently used entries are evicted.
-- **ttl**: Specifies the time-to-live (TTL) for cache entries.
+- **interval**: Specifies the time-to-live (TTL) for cache entries.
 Once an entry expires, it will be removed from the cache.
   If not set, the cache does not have a TTL.

 ## Ports